cowdao-grants/cow-fee/README.md

 The program after filtering and determining which tokens to swap, posts the swap orders on the CoW OrderBook API.
-For all the orders that got successfully posted, it determines which of those orders require approval and sends a tx to call [`COWFeeModule::approve`](./src/COWFeeModule.sol).
+For all the orders that got successfully posted, it determines which of those orders require approval and sends a tx to call [`COWFeeModule::drip`](./src/COWFeeModule.sol) with tokens that need to be approved, and tokens that need to be swapped specifiying both the sell and buy amounts.

-After the approval tx is confirmed, it sends another tx to call [`COWFeeModule::drip`](./src/COWFeeModule.sol) that sets the PreSignatures for all those orders.
+There are additional methods:

+1. `COWFeeModule::approve` -- will max approve all the specified tokens to be spent by the vault relayer.
+2. `COWFeeModule::revoke` -- will revoke the given tokens for given spenders.

 ## Usage